RichardBradley/liquibase.github.com/_posts/2019-07-23-survey-2018-results.md

 subnav: subnav_blog.md
 title: What We Learned from the 2018 Liquibase Community Survey
 ---
+# What We Learned from the 2018 Liquibase Community Survey

 Last year, we invited the Liquibase community to take a survey to help us understand how Liquibase is used and how we can improve.
 A small sample size from our community (a little over 200 people out of 4M+ downloads in the past 12 months) participated via the Liquibase.org website.
 Here’s what we learned.